 - User Engagement

-- Inserting Media – Videocasts, Graphics & Images, Podcasts, Multimedia, etc.
+- Adding Media – Videocasts, Graphics & Images, Podcasts, Multimedia, etc.

 - Contact forms

-- E-commerce (from managing single-item ordering with PayPal buttons, to enterprise scale e-commerce stores with shopping carts, payment processing, recurring payments, discount codes, etc …)
+- E-commerce (from managing single ordering with PayPal buttons, to complete e-commerce with online shopping carts, payment processing, recurring payments, coupons, etc …)

 - Social media integration

 - Sales funnels

 - Mobile integration

 - Image galleries (with rotating images, lightboxes, etc.)